torypayne/geocoder/README.md

 Clone the repo at https://github.com/torypayne/geocoder.git

 `cd` into the folder, and then create a Python3 virtual environment.
-Locally, the command I use to do this is `python3.6 -m venv`
+Locally, the command I use to do this is `python3.6 -m venv env` but that may change for you depending on how you have your python 3 installed.

 To activate your virtual environemt and install dependencies: